-How we think about SaaS product security at Skedulo
+How We Think about SaaS Product Security at Skedulo

 As most security practitioners know, rush to market and robust security practices can be at odds with each other.
 In a similar sense, it’s easy for organizations to get caught in the bureaucracy of regulatory compliance checkboxes, rather than making meaningful steps in creating a secure product and security-minded culture.

 This is especially true in startups transitioning to compliance-driven security.
 It doesn’t have to be that way—it’s possible to maintain speed, agility, and a sound security posture by applying a comprehensive and self-aware approach to security.

-Leverage technology as a force multiplier
+1. Leverage technology as a force multiplier

 An added benefit to this is agility.
 For example, when COVID-19 forced a transition to working remotely, our Identity Access Management (IAM) technology choices and configurations enabled our transition time to a matter of hours, not days.
 Additionally, our security posture remained unchanged due to configuration management choices implemented during the planning process and executed when needed.

-Compliance as a baseline
+2. Use compliance as a baseline

 Effective regulatory compliance requires a self-aware approach to how the critical controls actually apply to a security function.
 That’s why we view compliance as a baseline and apply additional measures where it matters.
 We draw from years of lessons learned in offensive security roles and bring an “attacker mindset” to our security policies at large.

-Evolving threat models
+3. Prioritize evolving threat models

 The threat model is not a static entity; they evolve as quickly as exploits are created.
 As such, it’s important to evolve our security model as the threat model changes.
 When we focus on risk, it’s also important to contextualize relevant threats to our organization, and focus on the potential business impacts.

-Embrace the Unknown
+4. Embrace the unknown

 Expect zero days.
 Albeit not the most positive outlook, we embrace the mentality that known-secure applications will not always be that way—and ultimately, security incidents are an if-and-not-when.
-On the surface, this appears as a grim way to look at security posture—but it’s actually a proactive step.
+On the surface, this seems like a grim way to look at security posture, but it’s actually a proactive step.

 We also recognize that security awareness doesn’t stop with being able to recognize a phishing email—it must also be baked into our product.
-We achieve this by also creating a security-minded culture in our product development cycles, and conduct regular security reviews as validation.
+We achieve this by creating a security-minded culture in our product development cycles and by conducting regular security reviews as validation.

 The moment we believe a system is indefinitely secure is the moment security-atrophy will take its course.
 As such, we remain vigilant in securing all aspects of business functions.
 Using these strategies, we create an ecosystem of intelligent choices in configuration management, process management, and network management with the resources in our arsenal.